 Example: A Year 11 student who studies a language at a cost of $800 will be granted fee relief equal to 50% of $800 which equals $400.

 Students in Years 11 and 12 may wish to study a vocational education course through TAFE.
 These students will be provided with a deduction of $400 per subject per annum.
-However, if the cost to the parent after the discounts have been provided falls below nil then the parents will not be charged and no refund granted.
+However, if the cost to parents after the discounts have been provided falls below nil then the parents will not be charged, and no refund granted.

-TVET fees are set by TAFE, not the school.
-The actual TVET fees are often not known until October or November of the year in which is the course is studied.
-TVET fees are also eligible for a government subsidy (this amount changes each year but was $670 in 2015).
-The parent will be invoiced the cost of the TVET course less the government subsidy and the $400 fee relief provided by the school during Term 1.
+TVET fees are also eligible for a government subsidy (this amount changes each year but was $800 in 2021).
+Parents will be invoiced the cost of the TVET course less the estimated government subsidy and the $400 fee relief provided by the school during Term 1.
 Please note that if a student withdraws from a course after the withdrawal cut-off date, parents will still have to pay the full cost of the course.

 Parents need to be aware that some courses are quite expensive and that they vary considerably.
-As a guide the course costs in 2015 were:
+As a guide some of the course costs in 2021 were:

 Amount Parent Pays

-The Lakes Trade Training Centre (TTC) is operated co-operatively between a group of local schools.
-Each school conducts Vocational Education and Training (VET) courses that may be accessed by students from other schools.
-These courses run outside the normal timetable on Monday and Wednesday afternoons and allow Year 11 students to complete a Certificate II VET course in one year and gain credit towards the HSC.
-Courses offered include: Hospitality, Metals and Engineering, Primary Industries and Construction.
+The Lakes Trade Training Centre (TTC) is operated cooperatively between a group of local schools.
+Each school conducts Vocational Education and Training (VET) courses that may be accessed by students from the other schools.
+These courses run outside the normal timetable and allow Year 11 students to complete a Certificate II VET course in one year and gain credit towards the HSC.
+Courses offered in the past have included: Hospitality, Metals and Engineering, Primary Industries and Construction.
 Each course involves mandatory work placement of two weeks.
-TTC costs were $300 in 2015.
+TTC course costs were $300 in 2021.